Equivalence Checking of Sequential Quantum Circuits: Quantum Mealy Machines

-\begin{rem} The reader should have noticed that in the above description of running a quantum Mealy machine, the initial state in $\mathcal{H}_s$ is taken as a mixed state $\rho_0$ rather than a pure state $|\psi_0\rangle$.
-The reason behind this design decision is that even if the machine starts in a pure initial state $|\psi_0\rangle$, the subsequent states $\rho_1,...,\rho_i,...$ can still be mixed states because they are obtained by tracing out the input subsystem $\mathcal{H}_\mathit{in}$; see equations (\ref{state1}) and (\ref{state2}).\end{rem}
+\begin{remark} The reader should have noticed that in the above description of running a quantum Mealy machine, the initial state in $\mathcal{H}_s$ is taken as a mixed state $\rho_0$ rather than a pure state $|\psi_0\rangle$.
+The reason behind this design decision is that even if the machine starts in a pure initial state $|\psi_0\rangle$, the subsequent states $\rho_1,...,\rho_i,...$ can still be mixed states because they are obtained by tracing out the input subsystem $\mathcal{H}_\mathit{in}$ (see equation~(\ref{state2})). \end{remark}